-- Select a pair of transition effects. - Enter the duration for the transition effect (other than Cut) in seconds and frames in the Effect Duration field.
-The same duration will automatically apply to the video and the audio transition effects. - 3.
-For Wipe effect, select Left to Right or Right to Left.
+1. Select a pair of transition effects.

+Enter the duration for the transition effect (other than Cut or Hard Cut) in seconds and frames in the Effect Duration field.
+The same duration will automatically apply to the video and the audio transition effects.